 Locating a Loved One

-Please review the Deceased Report to find the person’s name and grave location, then refer to the cemetery map or contact the funeral home and the cemetery sales office at 250-490-2477 for more details on grave location.
+Please review the Deceased Report to find the person’s name and grave location, then refer to the cemetery map and master map, or contact the funeral home and the cemetery sales office at 250-490-2477 for more details on grave location.

 Efforts to open this civic cemetery began in 1905 when the Anglican Church of St Saviour’s (now known as Fairview Cemetery) announced that it no longer had room for burials of citizens who were not members of its congregation.